Safety Roads & Tunnels

 TII is committed to the twin objectives of providing safe and efficient national roads.
 Improved roads and the elimination of traffic congestion locations contribute to a more efficient transport system.
 Education, Enforcement and Engineering are recognised in the Road Safety Strategy (2013-2020) as three essential factors for reducing road collisions and fatalities.
 TII’s endeavour to provide a safer network of national roads is mainly focused on Engineering.

 The safety of the national road network continues to be improved by TII through the construction of motorways and dual-carriageways, which have lower collision rates than the sections of two-lane national road they replace.
-TII also works to mitigate safety issues on existing national roads.
+TII also implements safety schemes to mitigate safety issues on existing national roads.

 Additional Safety Work